Ludmila (footballer): International career

 Ludmila was part of the Brazilian under-20 selection at the 2014 South American U-20 Women's Championship in Uruguay, scoring three goals at the tournament.
 In the 2–0 final win over Paraguay, she won a penalty which Andressa converted, and then scored the second goal herself.

 In June 2017, Ludmila was called up to the senior Brazil squad for the first time for a friendly match against Germany in Sandhausen.
 She reportedly did not have a passport and had to urgently obtain one to accept the call-up.
 She stated that national coach Emily Lima, previously her boss at Juventus and São José, was a mother figure to her.
 In Germany, Brazil fielded a weakened team as the match was outside FIFA-specified international dates and some regular players were unable to attend.
 Ludmila capitalised on an error by German goalkeeper Almuth Schult to mark her debut with a goal, but Brazil lost 3–1.

 In previous training sessions with the national team, Ludmila had been stung by criticism from a team official who suggested she was good at running but did not know when to release the ball.
 Ludmila scored the only goal in a behind closed doors training match against Canada in Ottawa on 4 September 2018.

+Ludmila was named to the Brazil roster that competed in the 2024 Paris Olympics.
+She started the tournament final against the United States and appeared to have scored the opening goal in the 16th minute, only to have the strike ruled as offside.
+The United States would go on to beat Ludmila and Brazil 1–0 on a goal from Mallory Swanson.

 International goals

 Personal life

 Ludmila is Afro-Brazilian and was brought up in a favela by her aunt, as her mother left the family and her father died during her childhood.
-In 2016 her older sister also died.
+In 2016, her older sister also died.